angelsophia1/Doodle-Jump-Replica/README.md

 # Doodle-Jump-Replica
- This is a Doodle Jump Replica created by Unity3d.
+ This is a Doodle Jump Replica game created by Unity3d.

  Following Brackeys Channel, I have created this project which is similar to the original Doodle Jump.